jrwhite17/DevOpsAssignment2/README.md

 /DevOpsAssignment2/cloudformation/cloudformation_devops_assignment2.template
 ```

-* Specify a Stack name and fill out the necessary parameters for this for this deployment.
+* Specify a Stack name and fill out the necessary parameters for this deployment.
 * Select the "Next" button to continue on to the Options page.
 * Select the "Next" button to continue on to the Review page.
 * If everything on the Review page looks satisfactory, click the "Create" button to execute the deployment.